JaberBabaki/Indoor-Localization-with-ML/README.md

 # Indoor-Localization-with-ML
-mplement and evaluate the location system in wireless networks using machine learning methods in a indoor environment
+Implement and evaluate the location system in wireless networks using machine learning methods in a indoor environment